jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 In addition to troubleshooting, serving RPKI meta-data over RDAP offers a convenience to network operators through a simple lookup mechanism.
 As is demonstrated in [@RDAP-GUIDE], constructing custom RDAP scripts is relatively easy and beneficial to network operators for the purposes of reporting.
-Systems such as [@JDR] have shown the utility of such an approach.
+Though not RDAP-based, systems such as [@JDR] and [@CLOUDFLARE] have shown the utility of an approach that allows users to explore the RPKI hierarchy in a visual fashion, without interacting with the signed objects directly.

 For these purposes, this specification defines RDAP object classes, as well as lookup and search path segments, for the ROA, ASPA, and BGPSec router certificate registration data.